Germany and NATO urge Russia to de-escalate on Ukraine border | DW | 18.01.2022

 Since 2014, NATO has prioritized reinforcing the Baltics and deployed four multinational battalion-size battlegroups — led by Canada, Germany, Britain and the United States — in Latvia, Lithuania, Estonia and Poland.

-It's expected that if Russia invaded Ukraine, NATO would be likely to raise its alert level and reinforce its troop presence in the Baltics and Poland.
+It's expected that if Russia were to Ukraine, NATO would be likely to raise its alert level and reinforce its troop presence in the Baltics and Poland.
 It's also thought the alliance might station more troops in southeastern Europe.

 The European Union might face some of the toughest challenges if Russia does invade.
-These might include imposing sanctions on Russia, managing a cut in supplies of gas to Europe, and accommodating refugees fleeing any war.
+These might include imposing sanctions on Russia, managing a cut in supplies of gas to Europe and accommodating refugees fleeing war.

 rc/rs (AFP, dpa, Reuters, dpa)